Beatrice Regina della Scala: Lady of Milan

-On 27 September 1350 in Verona, Beatrice Regina was married to Bernabò Visconti, son of Stefano Visconti and Valentina Doria.
+On 27 September 1350, in Verona, Beatrice Regina was married to Bernabò Visconti, son of Stefano Visconti and Valentina Doria.
 She was nineteen years of age and he was twenty-seven.
-The marriage welded a powerful political alliance between Milan and Verona.
-He assumed power as Lord of Milan in 1354, henceforth, Beatrice Regina was styled as Lady of Milan.
+The marriage had been arranged between Beatrice's father and Giovanni Visconti, the ruling lord of Milan and paternal uncle of Bernabò.
+It would cement a powerful political alliance between Milan and Verona.
+Bernabò assumed power as Lord of Milan in 1354, henceforth, Beatrice Regina was styled as Lady of Milan.